zenml-io/zenml/docs/book/user-guide/production-guide/cloud-stack.md

 # Deploying a Cloud Stack

-When scaling machine learning operations from a local environment to the cloud, it's essential to have a robust infrastructure that can handle the increased complexity and demands of production workloads.
-In order to scale to the cloud, we need to configure a basic cloud stack in ZenML.
+In order to scale our pipelines to the cloud, we need to configure a basic cloud stack in ZenML.
 This typically consists of three key components that we have learned about in the last section:

 - The [orchestrator](../../stacks-and-components/component-guide/orchestrators/) manages the workflow and execution of your pipelines.
 - The [artifact store](../../stacks-and-components/component-guide/artifact-stores/) is where your pipeline artifacts, such as datasets and models, are stored.